pkozuchowski/Apex-Opensource-Library/docs/Query.md

 ## Extend, Filter, Reduce
 Query Object assumes that each query can be modified in 3 ways:
+* Extend with additional fields, relationships
+* Filtered with additional WHERE clauses
+* Reduced to result list, map, field or other type

 #### Extended with additional fields, relationships, limits etc